asfigueroaa/asfigueroaa.github.io/index.md

 Welcome to my personal website! :)

-I’m currently completing my PhD in mathematics at the Freie Universität Berlin in the research group [Mathematics for Sustainability Transtions](https://www.mi.fu-berlin.de/en/math/groups/ag-math4susTrans/index.html).
+I’m currently completing my PhD in mathematics at the Freie Universität Berlin in the research group [Mathematics for Sustainability Transtions](https://www.mi.fu-berlin.de/en/math/groups/ag-math4susTrans/index.html) of Profchat.
+Sarah Wolf.

 For my research I developed and analyze agent-based models to understand the foundations of the emergence of economic green transitions.